 However, if the person receiving oral sex had an infected penis or vulva, they could transmit the bacteria to their partner through their partner's throat.

 Can I pass chlamydia to someone if we had unprotected sex once?

 Yes.
 There is a risk any time you engage in unprotected oral sex, vaginal sex, anal sex, or genital to genital contact.
 Remember, however, that it can only be transmitted if one or both partners already has it.
 That's why getting tested is so important.

 I was recently diagnosed with Chlamydia and took antibiotics for it.
 Six days later someone gave me oral sex.
 Could that person get infected?

 It's really important to wait the full 7 days before engaging in sexual contact.
 If there was sexual contact before 7 days, it is likely that chlamydia was transmitted and/or reinfection occurred.
 The best thing to do in this situation is see a medical professional and get tested and/or get another round of treatment.

 Remember, condoms and dental dams can help reduce the risk of STI transmission.

 I had unprotected sex with a guy 1 week ago, and he has Chlamydia.
 Is it too soon to get it treated?
 How long does it take to get in your system?

-You can get tested for chlamydia as soon as 14 days after sexual contact.
+You can get tested for Chlamydia as soon as 14 days after sexual contact.
 Chlamydia is cured with antibiotics.
-When someone is being treated for chlamydia, it is very important that they and their partners are being treated as well and that they finish the whole course of medication.
+When someone is being treated for chlamydia, it is very important that they finish the whole course of medication and that their partners are being treated as well.
 It's also very important to abstain from sexual activities with other people for 7 days.
 This will help ensure that reinfection doesn’t occur.